 This website was created to raise awareness of his case and call for his immediate release.
 He is currently in police custody after a 30 day investigation (initially 15 days which were further extended to 30 days) with the initial charges being “incitement to hatred and contempt of the regime” which was further exaggerated to “incitement to overthrow the regime by force and illegal means” by the Public Prosecution.
 He denied all the charges against him.
 His sentence could carry up to 13 years as reported by his lawyers.

-Four years ago, at 2 AM, on Thursday, March 17, 2011 Ebrahim was arrested from his home by the Bahrain government.
+Almost five years ago, at 2 AM, on Thursday, March 17, 2011 Ebrahim was arrested from his home by the Bahrain government.
 His only crime was calling for genuine democratic reforms in Bahrain.
 We started this website in the very beginning, when he was not allowed to contact his family for over a week after his arrest, and even then he was only allowed a few seconds to talk on the phone.
 He was put in solitary confinement for 56 days and his lawyer was called upon by military authorities to attend interrogation sessions only, beyond that, there was no communication for months.
 He was tortured for his beliefs in democracy and the torture was documented in the Bahrain Independence Commission of Inquiry (BICI) report (torture cases documented in pages 432-478).
 The Report has clearly demonstrated numerous cases of torture, including Ebrahim Sharif’s personal statement of his torture, the violation of his rights, the degradation of his dignity and the general mistreatment he had experienced.

 To read the US State Department’s Concerns Over Actions Taken Against Opposition Leaders in Bahrain, click here.

 To read the National Democratic Action Society’s (WAAD) press release on Ebrahim Sharif’s re-arrest, click here.